 Miele Heat Pump Dryer TWI180 - $1,799

 These machines are truly different.
-Miele now has three washers and two dryers in their line.
-All are Wi-Fi enabled.
+Miele now has four washers and three dryers in their line.
+All, but one are Wi-Fi enabled.

 Let's start with the dryer: It is a 110-volt heat pump with a steam cycle.
 Miele is the first with this technology as every other major compact dryer is 220-volt.

-Typically, 110-volt dryers are offered in washer and dryer combos or niche brands.
+Typically, 110-volt dryers are offered in washer and dryer combinations or niche brands.
 Simply put, they usually take a long time to dry if they work at all.

 The washer is also steam.
-Just as an FYI, use steam in the washer to power out stains and steam in the dryer to eliminate creases and freshen the clothes.
+Use steam in the washer to power out stains and steam in the dryer to eliminate creases and freshen up your clothes.

 Both washer and dryer are 110-volt.
 There is an adapter for your 220-volt outlet.